princyok/princyok.github.io/_posts/2020-05-14-demonstration-of-the-models-in-action.markdown

 This is a dataset containing 4273 chest x-ray images of children suffering from pneumonia (both bacterial and viral) and 1592 chest x-ray images of those not suffering from the lung infection.

-The model (a neural network) learned to reach a **92% accuracy** in predicting whether a patient has pneumonia or not, based on their chest x-ray image.
+The model (a standard feedforward neural network) learned to reach a **92% accuracy** in predicting whether a patient has pneumonia or not, based on their chest x-ray image.
+This is despite being less suited for image learning when compared to convolutional neural networks.

 Full details can be found in [**this Jupyter notebook**](https://github.com/princyok/deep_learning_without_ml_libraries/tree/master/neural_network/Chest_XRay_Pneumonia.ipynb){:target="_blank"}.